AntPon/dlcourse/README.md

-# dlcourse
+# dlcourse.ai
-Homeworks for passing dlcourse.ru
+Homeworks and other stuff for passing dlcourse.ai